- Conditions & Treatments

 In addition to general dermatology, Dr. Dustin Wilkes specializes in advanced aesthetic surgery as well as cosmetic dermatology.
-He is a board-certified dermatologist through the American Osteopathic Board of Dermatology and practices full-time in Weatherford & Granbury, Texas.
+He is a board-certified dermatologist through the American Osteopathic Board of Dermatology and practices in Weatherford & Granbury, Texas.

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.